• Skip to primary navigation

 Collage of making carob dog treats dough.

-1. Add the carob chips to the bowl and stir them into the dough.
+1. If using carob chips, stir them into the dough.

-3. Cut out the treats and place them on a baking sheet.
+3. Cut out treats using cookie cutters and place them on the baking sheet.

 Collage of rolling, cutting, and baking carob dog treats dough.